 Newton Housing Authority

-The Newton Housing Authority (NHA) hired Jones Payne to assist in modernization and rehabilitation efforts for multiple buildings located throughout the city of Newton, MA.
-Jones Payne worked closely with NHA on several projects, providing a range of architectural services to include existing conditions surveys and assessments, prioritization of work and phasing plans, construction administration, drawings, and inspection.
+The Newton Housing Authority (NHA) hired JP to assist in modernization and rehabilitation efforts for multiple buildings located throughout the city of Newton, MA.
+JP worked closely with NHA on several projects, providing a range of architectural services to include existing conditions surveys and assessments, prioritization of work and phasing plans, construction administration, drawings, and inspection.

 - 76 Webster Park

 - Performed all historical design services to restore the existing single-family home for public housing.